KaKasher/plants-toxic-for-cats/README.md

 **Note:** The current dataset is for personal use only due to copyright considerations.

 ## 🚀 Current Status: Work in Progress
-- Working on: Hyperparameter tuning
+- Working on: Model Deployment

 ## Best Results (as of 25.09.24)
 * architecture: vit-base-patch16-224 | 25 epochs | 0.001 lr | 256 batch size | adamW optimizer